Russia throws doubt on joint lunar space station with U.S.: RIA

 “The Russian Federation cannot afford to play the second fiddle role in it,” he was quoted as saying by the RIA news agency, without much further elaboration.

+A spokesman for Roscosmos said later that Russia had no immediate plans to leave the project.

+“Russia has not refused to take part in the project of the lunar orbit station with the USA,” Vladimir Ustimenko was quoted as saying by the TASS news agency.

-Relations between Moscow and Washington have soured since 2014 after Russia annexed Crimea from Ukraine and was accused of meddling into the U.S. 2016 presidential election.
+Relations between Moscow and Washington have soured since 2014 after Russia annexed Crimea from Ukraine and was accused of meddling in the U.S. 2016 presidential election.

 Reporting by Vladimir Soldatkin; Editing by Helen Popper